ab22593k/shelf/README.md

 ## Features

-- Track dotconf files from anywhere in your file system
+- Track dotconf files from anywhere in your file system recursively.
-- List all tracked dotfiles
+- List all tracked dotfiles.
-- Remove dotconf files from tracking
+- Remove dotconf files recursively from database.

 ## Installation